codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/cant-find-your-private-repositories.md

   - /docs/cant-find-your-private-repositories/
 toc: true
 ---
-***Problem***: I want to add a private repository to Codefresh, but can't find it in the repository list.
+***Problem***: I want to add a private repository to Codefresh but can't find it in the repository list.

 {% include
 image.html